This post may contain affiliate links. Please read my disclosure.

 When just a little pink remains, add the spicy bean paste and cook through.
 Remove from heat and set aside.

-Combine the remaining ingredients (except oat milk, noodles and garnishes) and bring to a simmer.
+Combine the remaining ingredients (except oat milk, noodles and garnishes) in a large pot and bring to a simmer.
 Simmer for 10 minutes.

 Stir in the oat milk, being careful not to boil so it doesn't curdle.